Buffalo Sabres: Jason Botterill’s Draft Blueprint Beyond Dahlin

 For the Sabres to realize any measure of success, they need to hit on a few picks in rounds two through seven.
 After the obvious first round selection, the Sabres haven’t found an impact player in subsequent rounds in years.

 Going back to 2010, the Sabres have a total of seven goals representing the third round or later.
 And to make matters worse, they’ve all come from 2013 third-round pick Nick Baptiste.
-No other latter selection has produced a single goal.
+No other later selection has produced a single goal.
 Swing.
 Miss.
 Repeat.

 Even more astonishing: only one Sabres skater since 2006 that was drafted outside the second round has played in more than 50 games for the Sabres: Marcus Foligno.
 He was taken with the 104th pick in 2009.